 The information-sharing functionality can be used for creating groups like 'Rent, sell or buy anything' and 'Share a ride or a route'

-In the below example, one of our Sales heads summarises his learnings from the discussion he had with an important prospect.
+In the below example, one of our Sales heads summarises his learnings from his discussion with an important prospect.

 Empuls enables members to quickly switch from a ‘public’ or a ‘group’ conversation to a chat.
-This is important in cases where users need to get into conversations that are private - like giving feedback or planning a surprise party.
+This is important in cases where users need to get into private conversations - like giving feedback or planning a surprise party.

 This is a use case that only a platform like Empuls can enable.
-People can upload information on an item that was found and the comments thread can be used to receive responses and even to narrow down on the right owner.
+People can upload information on an item that was found, and the comments thread can be used to receive responses and even narrow down on the right owner.

-Similar to lost and found forums, Empuls can enable ‘buy and sell’ forums.
+Empuls can enable ‘buy and sell’ forums similar to lost and found forums.
 People can announce their interest in selling and buying.
-Using the comment thread post initiators can evaluate the different bids and even finalise on a buyer or sellers.
+Post initiators can evaluate the different bids and even finalize on a buyer or sellers using the comment thread.
 For discussions that might need to be made private - like haggling - can be switched to be made over chat.

 Empuls is well-suited to manage internal organizational communications.
 It helps organize and disseminate workplace announcements in real-time.
-Employees can quickly be updated on key organizational information using groups and communities - either over the mobile app or web.
+Employees can quickly update key organizational information using groups and communities - either over the mobile app or web.
 The platform doubles up as an employee social network that opens up these workplace discussions for employee participation.

-Empuls works well for all categories of employees that an organization has - whether they are a frontline, mobile or desk workforce.
-The web interface makes it easier for desk-bound employees and the mobile app helps frontline employees remotely access important information.
+Empuls works well for all categories of employees that an organization has - a frontline, mobile or desk workforce.
+The web interface makes it easier for desk-bound employees, and the mobile app helps frontline employees remotely access important information.
 The platform democratizes organizational information and eliminates issues of miscommunication or misalignment.

-Whether an office day outing, a festival or an engagement activity - event announcements are an important part of internal communication.
+Whether an office day outing, a festival, or an engagement activity, event announcements are important for internal communication.
 It is easy to demonstrate complete details of the event - with attached itineraries and attractive images - using Empuls.

 Below is how our HRBP chose to announce one of our office celebrations.
-Rich with images, instructions and emoticons - there is no detail that she missed out on.
+Rich with images, instructions, and emoticons, she missed out on no detail.